chris7444/ansible-docker-ucp/README.md

 ## Automated backup

-By default, the special VM (and all the Docker volumes in the `dockvols` folder) are backed up every hour.
+By default, the special VM and any Docker volume in the `dockvols` folder are backed up every hour.
 This is controlled by the following settings in the `group_vars/vars` file.

 ```
 backup_policies: